Constantine V: Domestic policies and administration

-Constantine was responsible for the creation of a small central army of fully professional soldiers, the imperial tagmata (literally: 'the regiments').
+Constantine was responsible for the creation of a small central army of fully professional soldiers, the imperial tagmata ('the regiments').
 He achieved this by training for serious warfare a corps of largely ceremonial guards units that were attached to the imperial palace, and expanding their numbers.
 This force was designed to form the core of field armies and was composed of better-drilled, better-paid, and better-equipped soldiers than were found in the provincial themata units, whose troops were part-time soldier-farmers.
 Before their expansion, the vestigial Scholae and the other guards units presumably contained few useful soldiers, therefore Constantine must have incorporated former thematic soldiers into his new formation.
 Being largely based at or near the capital, the tagmata were under the immediate control of the Emperor and were free of the regional loyalties that had been behind so many military rebellions.

 The fiscal administration of Constantine was highly competent.
 This drew from his enemies accusations of being a merciless and rapacious extractor of taxes and an oppressor of the rural population.
 However, the empire was prosperous and Constantine left a very well-stocked treasury for his successor.
 The area of cultivated land within the Empire was extended and food became cheaper; between 718 and c.
 800 the corn (wheat) production of Thrace trebled.
 Constantine's court was opulent, with splendid buildings, and he consciously promoted the patronage of secular art to replace the religious art that he removed.

 Constantine constructed a number of notable buildings in the Great Palace of Constantinople, including the Church of the Virgin of the Pharos and the porphyra.
 The porphyra was a chamber lined with porphyry, a stone of imperial purple colour.
 In it expectant empresses underwent the final stages of labour and it was the birthplace of the children of reigning emperors.
 Constantine's son Leo was the first child born here, and thereby obtained the title porphyrogénnētos (born in the purple) the ultimate accolade of legitimacy for an imperial prince or princess.
 The concept of a 'purple birth' predated the construction of the chamber, but it gained a literal aspect from the chamber's existence.
 The porphyry was reputed to have come from Rome and represented a direct link to the ancient origins of Byzantine imperial authority.
 Constantine also rebuilt the prominent church of Hagia Eirene in Constantinople, which had been badly damaged by the earthquake that hit Constantinople in 740.
 The building preserves rare examples of iconoclastic church decoration.

 With the impetus of having fathered numerous offspring, Constantine codified the court titles given to members of the imperial family.
 He associated only his eldest son, Leo, with the throne as co-emperor (in 751), but gave his younger sons the titles of caesar for the more senior in age and nobelissimos for the more junior.